The mission of the Division of Gynecology is:

 - To advance state-of-the-art care through outstanding clinical and basic research

 - To be a resource for community physicians through the institution of regular Continuing Medical Education (CME activities)

 Responsibility for carrying out the Department’s gynecological mission is shared by two academic divisions.

-Joining the Gynecology Division in this mission are obstetrician-gynecologists from the General Obstetrics and Gynecology Division, or Generalist Division.
-This Division, led by Barry Schwarz, M.D., also practices in both the UT Southwestern and Parkland Health & Hospital systems, and has the primary responsibility for family planning and oversight of community-based Parkland gynecology clinics in the Dallas area.
+Joining the Gynecology Division in this mission are obstetrician-gynecologists from the Generalist Obstetrics and Gynecology Division.
+This Division, led by Barry Schwarz, M.D., also practices at both UT Southwestern and Parkland Health & Hospital System, and has the primary responsibility for family planning and oversight of community-based Parkland gynecology clinics in the Dallas area.

 With clinical practices in both the UT Southwestern Hospitals and Clinics and the Parkland Health & Hospital System, the Gynecology Division reaches women across all socioeconomic strata and ethnicity, underscoring our fundamental belief that both private and public clinical service can and must be done well.

 Our faculty have published a companion textbook to Williams Obstetrics called Williams Gynecology.

 Faculty from our Division as well as gynecologic subspecialists in the Department have recently published a companion textbook to the seminal text, Williams Obstetrics.
 The new Williams Gynecology focuses on the evaluation and medical and surgical treatment of gynecologic problems.
 This text forms the foundation for our medical student, resident, and postgraduate fellowship training programs.